 Under a 1031 exchange, however, you can defer paying capital gains taxes on the gain until a later time and use the entire $100,000 profit to invest in another.
-The concept of a 1031 exchange; is the trading of real estate (one bought, one sold) without reporting whether there was a loss or gain on the transaction.
+The 1031 exchange is the trading of real estate (one bought, one sold) without reporting whether there was a loss or gains on the transaction.

 In essence, this exchange allows buyers to borrow the amount of the gain from the government as an interest-free loan.

 Exchange Timelines and RestrictionsExchange Timelines and Restrictions

-With a 1031 Exchange, there is a firm timeline that must be followed between the time that real estate is sold and another exchanged.
+With a 1031 Exchange, there is a firm timeline that must be followed between the time that real estate is sold and another exchange.
 This timeline is divided into two distinct periods; Identification Period and the Exchange Period.
 The Identification Period is the first 45 days of the exchange; the real estate to be exchanged has to be officially recognized.
 As such, taxpayers who have multiple properties must identify one to proceed.
 Also, if Mother Nature steps in and destroys the home that was to be exchanged, 1031 will have to be dismissed.
 The process of exchange is very stringent.

 The exchange period ends when a replacement property has been successfully exchanged with the original; not to exceed 180 days from the start of the Identification Period.

 The principles of the 1031 tax exchange have simplified since introduced.
 Instead of requiring that buyers sell their current property before buying a new one, the IRS has recently allowed taxpayers to complete a reverse exchange, where the buyer purchases a replacement property before selling the first property.
 A non-simultaneous transfer of property is known as a Starker Tax-deferred exchange.
 Another simplification of the process involves the definition of “real” property.